jdasfd/withncbi_note/note/Pseudomonas.md

 # without -c, output only the first of an equal run
 # so this step actually sort and uniq them

+# proteins have domains
 wc -l < DOMAINS/domains.tsv
 #200612

+# all proteins uniq among all strains
 faops size PROTEINS/all.uniq.fa | wc -l
 #3944568